Where to Stay in Dublin: Best Areas & Hotels

 Halfway between Merrion Square and St. Stephen's Green, close to the city center, five-star Merrion Hotel is the premier luxury and family hotel in Dublin.
 It's worth the splurge to go for one of the stunning suites, where you might find a fireplace or a balcony overlooking the well-groomed central courtyard.
 Hotel services and amenities include a fitness center with pool, on-site spa, business center, free Wi-Fi, and even babysitting.

 Just a few blocks north is The Westbury, which has an ideal location in the heart of the city center.
 Modern elegance occupies every space, from common areas and dining halls to the spacious rooms.
+This upscale hotel is one of the best places in the city to enjoy a traditional afternoon tea, offering a wide selection of teas served in silver teapots, which pair with the homemade scones and goodies.

 To the east on the Grand Canal but just a ten-minute walk to major attractions, the Marker Hotel is best known for pampering guests.
 In addition to a pool and hot tub, as well as a relaxing rooftop lounge, there is a full-service spa with a sauna.